defektu/node-oscquery/README.md

 **start**()
 Start the mDNS browser to find OSCQuery services on the network.
+Automatically detects and uses the correct network interface for network-wide discovery.
 If the browser finds one, an `up` event will be emitted, and if a service announces it is shutting down, a `down` event will be emitted (both documented below).

 **stop**()